-Satellite images and tracking maps of Extremely Severe Cyclonic Storm Tauktae 2021, May 14 - 19.
+Satellite images, weather maps and tracks of Extremely Severe Cyclonic Storm Tauktae 2021, May 13 - 19.
 Max wind speed 220km/h.

 Infrared imagery shows that Tauktae has become better organized just prior to landfall, with a 37 km eye feature, surrounded by a solid ring of cold cloud tops in the BD enhancement.

 The system was in the process of crossing the shoreline at the 17/18:00 UTC hour, very near to Jafarabad, India.
 The initial position was placed with high confidence based on the 37 km eye feature in the infrared imagery loop.

 The initial intensity is assessed at 205 km/h (110 knots) with moderate confidence, reflecting the improved infrared signature, colder cloud tops and warmer eye temperature.

 The overall environment remains conducive, with low (10-15 knots) wind shear and good poleward outflow.
 Now that the system is over land however, it is expected to rapidly weaken due to the combination of land interaction and rapidly increasing wind shear as it tracks northeastward.